 Completely dumbfounded, I smiled at Doug.
 I sensed the Lord’s wink as if to say, Debbie, I’m sad you took the bait.
-Your struggle and worry and growing nightmare is apart from me.
+Your worry and growing nightmare is apart from me.

 My friend Amy has a word for it.
 She calls it ‘awful-izing.’
 It’s the stupid journey we take when we allow our mind to conjure, to project, to think the worst about something.
 Awful-izing is twisted perspective.
 It takes a shred of truth and runs off in a direction without God.

 I’m ashamed to have to learn this lesson for the umpteenth time.

 Philippians 4:8 Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.